kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-working-with-images/01_Open_a_terminal_inside_a_pod/transcript.md

 A common thing a lot of people do when using a particular image for the first time, is to take a look inside the image.
 That's done by spinning up container from that image and then attach your terminal to that container.
+This is something I often do with docker using the Docker run command.

-The way you do this in Kubernetes is actually similar to the way you do it in docker.
-So for this demo I'm going to show you both the docker way, and the kubernetes way side-by-side.
-My hope is that if you see the similarities between docker and kubernetes, then it will give you something to relate to and consequently makes it easier to learn kubectl
+However you can also do the same kind of thing in Kubernetes, using the kubectl run command.
+In fact the docker run command and the equivalnet kubectl run command looks quite similar.
+That's why for this demo I'm going to show you both of these techniques side-by-side.

 Before I can start my demo, I need to a bit of prepartion work.
 First I'll open up a new terminal window